openafs-contrib/openafs-robotest/docs/source/guide.rst

+.. _`Quick Start Guide`:

 Quick Start Guide
 =================

-This guide shows how to quickly create an OpenAFS_ test cell with Vagrant_ and Ansible_, and then run `OpenAFS Robotest`_ suite on the ephemeral test cell.
-Ansible Molecule_ is used to run the Vagrant and Ansible.
-The test cases are run as a Molecule verify action.
+This guide shows how to quickly create an OpenAFS_ test cell with Vagrant_ and Ansible_ and run `OpenAFS Robotest`_ suite on the ephemeral test cell.
+Ansible Molecule_ is used as a driver to run Vagrant, Ansible, and execute the tests.

-The `OpenAFS Robotest`_ repository contains a `Cookiecutter`_ template to create your initial Molecule yaml files.
-The Molecule_ yaml files may be customized to support different test configurations.
+The `OpenAFS Robotest`_ provides a `Cookiecutter`_ template so you can quickly create your initial Molecule configuration files.
+The Molecule_ files may be customized to support different test configurations.

 The `OpenAFS Ansible Collection`_ is automatically installed by Molecule to make it easy to setup the test realm and cell.